Months of QA, completed in hours with OwlityAI.

 As of 2025, we are not talking about complete substitution for human testers, but rather about complementing them by automating repetitive and time-consuming tasks.

 It just allows us to focus on more complex and strategic activities.
 We all know: Machines don’t have intuition and empathy (yet), as well as creativity.
-Autonomous QA tools can efficiently handle regression testing, but humans still excel in exploratory testing, usability assessments, and understanding nuanced user experiences.
+AI QA tools can efficiently handle regression testing, but humans still excel in exploratory testing, usability assessments, and understanding nuanced user experiences.

 Example